 Praxis backcountry at work in-resort

 In the backcountry, these skis really excelled.
 They climbed easily, and even with the tip rise, my skin tails stayed on.
-Certainly they ski well in blower pow, but they really shine in variable (read: backcountry) snow conditions.
-I really noticed the feeling of not being as spent after a longer climb, which translated into me enjoying the descents much more.
+Certainly, they ski well in blower pow, but they really shine in variable (read: backcountry) snow conditions.
+I really noticed the feeling of not being as spent after a long climb, which translated into me enjoying the descents much more.

 That said, there were some growing pains.
 They were hooky at first, and I had a hell of a time on groomed snow, which I found out later was because they were edge high.
 But after N, aka the Ski Valet™, spent time detuning the edges in the rocker zone, and put a slight base bevel on the edges underfoot, the issues went away.